 N-acetylcysteine (NAC) is also another important compound in the detox process.
 It is great for things like fertility, gut function and health, and improving your mood.
 Take around 600-900mg twice each day.

 This was a long and somewhat wordy post, so thank you if you made it to the end.
-I hope this helped you learn more about your health post-birth control.
+I hope this helped you learn more about your health post-birth control and the harmful side effects you can experience from hormonal contraceptives.

 I did my job if you leave this article feeling even just a little bit more in control of your health.
 At the end of April, I did a series of stories on this topic.
 If you want to watch them you can view them under my stories highlight “birth control.”